odoo/odoo/doc/howto/howto_website.rst

 default), click :guilabel:`Log in`.

 You're now in OpenERP "proper", the backend/administrative interface.
-We'll deal with it in :ref:`a latter section <howto-website-administration>`, for how click on the :menuselection:`Website` menu item, in the top-left of the browser between :menuselection:`Messaging` and :menuselection:`Settings`.
+We'll deal with it in :ref:`a latter section <howto-website-administration>`.
+For now, click on the :menuselection:`Website` menu item in the top-left of the browser, between :menuselection:`Messaging` and :menuselection:`Settings`.

-You're back to your website, but are now an administrator and thus have access to the advanced edition features of an OpenERP-build website.
+You're back to your website, but are now an administrator and thus have access to the advanced edition features of an OpenERP-built website.
 Let's quickly run through them.

 Mobile Preview